 He began his career in US politics, as a field organizer on Michael Dukakis’ 1988 presidential campaign and later in the Massachusetts State Senate.

 Mike earned his MBA from the Kellogg School of Management at Northwestern University and a bachelor’s degree from Brown University.
+He is on the board of Norrsken Foundation, a Swedish organization that helps entrepreneurs solve the world’s greatest challenges.
 He lives in Washington, D.C., with his wife and golden retriever, and eagerly receives occasional visits from his two adult children.